 Ftrace — Tracing Linux Kernel Functions Step by Step

-ftrace is the official, built-in kernel tracing mechanism.
-It allows you to monitor function calls inside the kernel, trace latencies, context switches, and many other system events with microsecond precision.
+ftrace (Function Tracer) is the kernel’s built-in tracing mechanism.
+It monitors function calls inside the kernel, traces latencies, context switches, and other system events with microsecond precision.

 Kernel Requirements